XUJINKAI/OneQuick/website/src/en/pro.md

 ## Feature List

-The Pro version currently adopts an annual subscription model, priced at a cup of coffee ☕.
+The Pro version currently adopts an annual subscription model, priced at a meal 🍛.

 |                      |    Free Version     | Pro Version |
 | :------------------: | :-----------------: | :---------: |